 REPORTS ON STUDENT ACHIEVEMENT

-In line with the school’s Assessment and Reporting Policy the school will issue two formal reports for students.
-Term 2 – Semester One Report and parent interviews.
+In line with our Assessment and Reporting Policy, the school will issue two formal reports for students.
+Term 2 – Semester One Report and parent interviews if required.
 Term 4 – Semester Two report.

 Parents are requested to give us one week’s notice in writing when children are about to leave our school or transfer to another school.
-This will provide adequate time to enable the staff to ensure that all records, books, medical cards, reports etc have been completed or checked prior to the child’s departure.
+This will provide adequate time to enable the staff to ensure that all records, books, medical cards, reports, and so on have been completed or checked prior to the child’s departure.

 VISITORS TO THE SCHOOL

-For the safety of the children, the school insists on all visitors, parent classroom helpers, etc. coming to the office to sign in.
+For the safety of the children, the school insists on all visitors and/or parent classroom helpers coming to the office to sign in.
 This also assists Admin to know how many people are on school grounds in case of an emergency.